Azure/build-vm-image/README.md

 # End-to-End Sample Workflows

-### Sample workflow to create a custom Windows OS image and distribute as a Managed Image
+### Sample workflow to create a custom Windows OS image and distribute it as a Managed Image

 ```yaml
 name: create_custom_windows_image